ivobeerens-nl/blog/content/blog/2013/06/whats-new-in-windows-server-2012-r2-hyper-v/index.md

   - "hyper-v-2"
   - "windows-server-2012-r2"
 author: Ivo Beerens
+url: /2013/06/05/whats-new-in-windows-server-2012-r2-hyper-v/
 ---

+On TechEd Windows Server 2012 R2 is announced.
+Here are some highlights of “Hyper-V – What’s New in Windows Serve 2012 R2” session (MDC-B330):

 - **Windows Azure IaaS compatibility**—Windows Azure IaaS uses exactly the same virtualization as Windows Server 2012 Hyper-V. So VM’s on-premise can be moved to Azure (Iaas) without problems
 - **Generation 2 Virtual Machines (VMs).** In the  generation 2 VM are many emulated devices removed and it boots from virtual SCSI or synthetic network adapters.
 In earlier releases the VM booted from an IDE controller or a legacy network adapter.
 Gen 2 VM’s are only supported from Windows 8 and Windows Server 2012 64-bit and higher Operating Systems.
 A generation 2 VM knows that it is virtualized!